GSI-CS-CO/mtca_mmc_firmware/README.md

     !0.
 IN_USE	Device is connected already (NXP - LPC-Link)

-# Flashing firmware to MMC
+# Flashing firmware to MMC with LPC-Link

 To load new firmware to MMC run: